-Last year, NComputing released their third thin client solution based around the Raspberry Pi 3B, the RX-RDP for remote desktop environments.
+Last year, NComputing released their third thin client solution based on the Raspberry Pi 3B, the RX-RDP for Microsoft-based remote desktop environments.
 Unlike the RX300 which used vSpace and NComputing’s own UXP protocol to connect to the desktop, the RX-RDP connects straight to the preferred session host.
-This moved confused me slightly as essentially, they had two devices doing the same thing albeit at a basic level, i.e. giving you access to a shared desktop.
+This move confused me slightly as essentially, they had two devices doing the same thing albeit at a basic level, i.e. giving you access to a shared desktop.

 However, with this latest release, it’s now quite clear in which direction the RX-RDP is heading and having been able to see some of these features in advance, I think this is going to be a great product.

 Traditionally one of the bigger issues around the RDP protocol is that it was never able to deliver rich multimedia content unless you were using the Microsoft Remote Desktop client, RemoteFX and had expensive server-side GPU’s.

 I’ve been working in the thin client industry for 17 years now, and one of the first things I always do when testing a new device from any vendor is to see how well it can deliver video content from YouTube.
 In the past, system administrators will tell you, they don’t want users viewing this type of content during working hours, yet they will do the same tests I do.
 Typically, when using a Linux-based thin client, the video performance out of the box isn’t great, and when scaled up with multiple users it’s even worse.